storacha/w3infra/README.md

 GitHub OAuth client ID, for login via OAuth.
 This is optional, but necessary if you want to login with GitHub.

-#### `GITHUB_CLIENT_SECRET`

-GitHub OAuth client secret, for login via OAuth.
-This is optional, but necessary if you want to login with GitHub.

 ### Secrets

 Set production secrets in aws SSM via [`sst secrets`](https://docs.sst.dev/config#sst-secrets).
 The region must be set to the one you deploy that stage to